Orion4622/moon-formation-triple-phase-transition/README.md

 ## Citation

-DEBAILLEUL, M. (2026). *Lunar Formation by Triple Phase Transition in the Differentiating Proto-Earth — Definitive Edition.* Zenodo. https://doi.org/10.5281/zenodo.20760018
+DEBAILLEUL, M. (2026). *Moon Formation via Triple Phase Transition in the Differentiating Proto-Earth: A Falsifiable Mechanism with Quantified Predictions.* Zenodo. https://doi.org/10.5281/zenodo.20760018

 ---

 ## About

 A theoretical framework proposing that the Moon formed through a triple phase transition within the differentiating proto-Earth.
-The model links rheological, mechanical and magnetic transitions driven by progressive Fe–Ni segregation, and predicts testable lunar internal stratigraphy verifiable by Chang'e 7 seismic data (August 2026) and Artemis III (2028–2029).
+The model links rheological, mechanical and magnetic transitions driven by progressive Fe–Ni segregation, and predicts a testable lunar internal stratigraphy verifiable by Chang'e 7 seismic data (August 2026) and Artemis III (2028–2029).